Tire Care Checklist

 When the Rubber Meets the Road

-You’re probably revving up your MINI for Motoring season, but please keep in mind, the next few months are generally a period of maximum tire usage.
-Before starting your Spring and Summer travel, please ensure your tires are road ready for motoring, especially before long trips or prior to the Spring/Summer Motoring Season.
+We understand Otto’s MINI customers love to drive!
+Please remember, it is important your tires are road ready for motoring, especially before long trips or prior to the Spring/Summer Motoring Season.
 Tire care is critical and plays a huge role in the handling, braking, safety, and performance of your MINI.
 It is important to seasonally perform the tire checks listed below.
 Some of these checks can be done at home.
 If you find any warning signs for tire replacement or have any questions, please call our service department at 610-455-2840 or schedule an appointment by clicking the button below.

 - Tire tread depth is important, because treads provide the traction your MINI needs to grip the road.
 As your motoring miles increase, your treads will wear down.
 Driving a tire with low treads is extremely dangerous, because it could reduce your tire’s ability to brake and increase the probability of hydroplaning.
 The winter season takes it’s toll on tire treads, which makes Spring an appropriate season to check your tread depth or even schedule a tire appointment.
 You can evaluate the tread depth of your tire at home by using the “penny test”.
 Place the penny, positioned up-side-down, in-between the tire treads.
 If you see the top of Lincoln’s head, it’s a warning tire replacement may be necessary.